Rayanworkout/EthereumSwapper/README.md

 # Ethereum Swapper

-Some Rust code to perform swaps on Ethereum using Uniswap V2.
-The package used is [alloy](https://alloy.rs/index.html).
+Some Rust 🦀 code to perform swaps on Ethereum through the Uniswap V2 router using [Alloy](https://alloy.rs/index.html).

 The goal will be to implement this as a Python library using PyO3.